 - kidney beans

-Some people may find that eating a diet rich in these foods could help to reduce any symptoms related to low progesterone and better regulate their menstrual cycle.
-But, as stated above, there is little scientific evidence to support this.
+Some people may find that eating a diet rich in these foods could help reduce any symptoms related to low progesterone and better regulate their menstrual cycle.
+However, few studies support this.

-There are other options available for raising progesterone levels naturally.
+Other options are available for raising progesterone levels naturally.

 Having low progesterone levels will not always affect health, and most people with low progesterone levels will not require treatment.